unchain-tech/UNCHAIN-projects/docs/Polygon-Whitelist-NFT/en/section-2/lesson-2_Mint Function.md

     uint256 public tokenIds;
 ```

-`_baseTokenURI` is the root link for our `NFT Metadata`, for example: `ipfs://QmeSjSinHpPnmXmspMjwiXyN6zS4E9zccariGR3jxcaWtq/` (IPFS is a decentralized storage protocol, which we will discuss later), or it can also be a centralized address, such as: `https://xxxxxxxxxxxx/`.
+`_baseTokenURI` is the root link for our `NFT Metadata`, for example: `ipfs://QmeSjSinHpPnmXmspMjwiXyN6zS4E9zccariGR3jxcaWtq/`（IPFS is a decentralized storage protocol, which we will discuss later）, or it can also be a centralized address, such as: `https://xxxxxxxxxxxx/`.

 `tokenIds` represent the numerical IDs for each NFT, and these IDs are unique.
-When combined with `_baseTokenURI`, they form the Metadata for each NFT.
-(We'll talk about Metadata shortly.
-For now, just remember that having Metadata allows your NFT to be displayed on various NFT platforms.)
+When combined with `_baseTokenURI`, they form the Metadata for each NFT.（We'll talk about Metadata shortly.
+For now, just remember that having Metadata allows your NFT to be displayed on various NFT platforms.）

 ```solidity
     // price is the price of one Shield NFT